isavine/MathCourses/README.md

 # MathCourses
-Turn API into CSV for Drupal Import
+Get class schedule from SIS API and turn it into a CVS file for Drupal import.